AdamJSc/gnotes-reorg/README.md

             | content.html
 ```

-`content.html` comprises the note's creation timestamp as well as its content.
+`content.html` includes a HTML body that represents the note's creation and modified timestamps as well as its content.
 This file is parsed to create the new organisation structure outlined above.

 ## Running locally

+### Clean

 ```
-go run main.go -i <relative_export_path> -o <relative_path_to_write_to>
+go run cmd/clean/main.go -i <relative_export_path> -o <relative_path_to_write_to>
 ```